Commonly Asked Questions FAQ

 Can I take my chinchilla for a walk?

 Not only is this stressful for your chinchilla, it is also highly unsafe.
 High temperatures, stress, predators, and harnesses/leashes can be deadly.
-Never take a chinchilla out for a walk or place them on a leash or harshness.
+Never take a chinchilla out for a walk or place them on a leash or harness.
 The chinchilla rib cage is very flexible and can easily be squished to the point of damaging internal organs.

 What can I use for bedding?

 We use pine shavings; we get ours in bulk from Ace Hardware or Tractor Supply Co.
 An alternative to pine shavings at the bottom of their cage is aspen or fleece.
 Many people use fleece and love it.
 Easier to clean, just shake outside, wash and replace.
 Many Etsy stores sell great fleece options.
+Never use cedar, paper, carefresh, newspaper, cardboard, towels, carpet, blankets, grass, dirt, or anything other than pine/aspen bedding or anti-pill fleece.

 Can I litter train my chinchilla?